-Before we jump straight into how exercise can help you sleep better, it's a great idea to look at the problems that a lack of sleep causes.
-That's the best way to understand the solutions exercise poses as best we can.
+Before we jump straight into how exercise can help you sleep better, it’s a great idea to look at the problems that a lack of sleep causes.
+That’s the best way to understand the solutions that exercise poses as best we can.

 Not getting enough sleep is one of the easiest ways to completely ruin your own attitude without even realising it.
-The immediate effects of fatigue mean that you feel tired and have little energy or patience toward anything in your day, and this is seriously problematic and very unproductive.
+The immediate effects of fatigue mean that you feel tired and have little energy or patience for anything in your day, and this is seriously problematic and very unproductive.
 It’s so easy to fix for most people, but sometimes you may not even know why the problem occurs as not sleeping becomes the norm.

 How Exercise Solves Sleeping Issues

-It's important to remember though that there's always something that can be done to help your sleeping situation, and exercising is just one of the many things that can be an incredible way to do it.
+It’s important to remember, though, that there’s always something that can be done to help your sleeping situation, and exercising is just one of the many things that can be an incredible way to do it.

-Again, it's not just a physical remedy to the issue either.
-Exercise has a big impact on mental wellbeing and still provides a great way to help you feel more tired and use your energy better as well, but it's more complex than it sounds.
+Again, it’s not just a physical remedy to the issue either.
+Exercise has a big impact on mental well-being and still provides a great way to help you feel more tired and use your energy better as well, but it’s more complex than it sounds.

 Positive Chemical Release

 Firstly, exercise releases endorphins when you do it.
 These are the feel-good chemicals that can completely change your attitude and your outlook on life.
-You are forcing yourself to feel happier.
-Not only that, but exercise also helps a lot of people to be able to manage a lot of different things that are happening in their lives at the same time, so it's a proven way to help manage stress and anxiety.
-Both of these things are huge contributors to not being able to sleep at night and having an overactive mind, so it's a direct way that exercise can help you sleep.
+So you are forcing yourself to feel happier.
+Not only that, but exercise also helps a lot of people to be able to manage a lot of different things that are happening in their lives at the same time, so it’s a proven way to help manage stress and anxiety.
+Both of these things are huge contributors to not being able to sleep at night and having an overactive mind, so it’s a direct way that exercise can help you sleep.

 Sleep Quality Improvements